A pre-application meeting is an opportunity for you to discuss your proposed project with Council staff.

 This service is primarily focused on the central city to help development but significant projects outside this area can also be supported.
 Find out more about Partnership Approvals services.

 Pre-application meetings for Partnership Approvals case-managed projects are arranged and coordinated by the case manager.

-When you wish to make a series of applications for building consent for stages of the proposed building work to a building, there is a requirement that the proposed staging is discussed with Council before an application for the first stage is lodged.
+When you wish to make a series of applications for building consent for stages of the proposed building work to a building, there is a requirement that the proposed staging is approved by Council before an application for the first stage is lodged.
 This will ensure better quality applications that will allow more efficient processing of these applications.

 This is best achieved by arranging a pre-application meeting so details can be discussed and confirmed from the start to determine how the building work can be effectively staged.

 A free two-hour consultation is available to learn how to make your building or renovation more eco-friendly.
 We can arrange an advisor to attend your pre-application meeting or visit your home, site or office.
 Find out more about Eco design advice.

 Please allow a minimum of five to ten working days lead time when requesting a pre-application meeting.

 Please follow these three steps:

 The meeting (normally held at the Council’s Civic Offices) will usually be facilitated by the planner or building consent officer.
 Initial concepts, design aspects, specialist technical requirements and other requirements will be discussed by you and relevant Council staff.
 Please invite your professional advisors, such as architects or engineers, to the meeting if this is appropriate.